alnoki/AAAAAA/doc/procedures/writing.rst

    #.
 Read the browser-rendered text out loud and make any corrections in
       :ref:`tools-vs-code`, then try a
       :ref:`new build <sphinx-building-documentation>`
    #.
-Click on each link in the section and verify it goes to the correct
+Verify each link in the section by clicking on it
-      target

 #. :ref:`Do a linkcheck <sphinx-checking-links>`
 #.
 When done proofreading an :ref:`.rst file <tools-sphinx>`, use the
    :ref:`SHA-1 <tools-git>` from a
-   :ref:`oneline commit log <git-view-project-log>` to tag the top of the :ref:`.rst file <tools-sphinx>` with a :std:doc:`comment <usage/restructuredtext/basics>`
+   :ref:`oneline commit log <git-view-project-log>` to tag the top of the :ref:`.rst file <tools-restructured-text>` with a :std:doc:`comment <usage/restructuredtext/basics>`:

    .. code-block:: rest